Things to Do in Charleston in March (2020)

 - Annual Tri-Color Flag Raising at City Hall

-- Singing of the Irish national anthem at 11:30 am
+- The singing of the Irish national anthem

 - Traditional Irish-American boiled lunch (corn beef and fixings) served by the Knights of Columbus